Aṉangu Pitjantjatjara Yankunytjatjara: Adjoining land

 To the north of the APY Lands, the MacDonnell Shire Council was created by the Northern Territory in 2008, renamed MacDonnell Region in 2014, spanning the south of the Territory from west to east.
 Western Australia lies to the west.
 The South Australian LGA to the south of APY Lands is Maralinga Tjarutja (with the District Council of Coober Pedy to the east of that, but not adjoining APY).

 The Outback Communities Authority is not an LGA, but is the statutory authority responsible for the development of areas adjoining the APY Lands (excluding the above-mentioned) as well as other large areas (63% of the state in total), to "manage the provision of public services and facilities to outback communities" which are widely dispersed across the region.

 Localities

 The APY LGA encompasses a number of settlements of a range of sizes, many of them being located in the Musgrave Ranges.
 An interactive map shows the location of communities and further information about each on the Paper Tracker website.

-The main communities include Indulkana (Iwantja), Mimili, Kaltjiti, Pukatja, Amata, Pipalyatjara, and Watarru; the larger homelands are Kalka, Kanpi, Nyapari and Yunyarinyi (homeland).
+The main communities include Indulkana (Iwantja), Mimili, Kaltjiti (Fregon), Pukatja (Ernabella), Amata, Pipalyatjara, and Watarru; the larger homelands are Kalka, Kanpi, Nyapari and Yunyarinyi (homeland).
 The APY administration centre of the Lands is located at Umuwa.

 Mintabie was an opal-mining town, leased back to the Government of South Australia between 1981 and 2019, when the residents were evicted.

-The full list of Aboriginal communities (c) and homelands (h):
+The list of Aboriginal communities (c) and homelands (h):